Legal information - School Admissions

-Every year we have cases where parents give false addresses to cheat to get a place at a preferred school.
+Every year we have cases where parents give false addresses to get a place at a preferred school.
 We carry out address checks and ask for proof of address.
 If we don't believe your address is genuine, we will withdraw any offer of a school place and may take further action.
 If the place is not removed because the fraud isn't discovered until the child has been attending the school for some time, the school may remove any sibling link for other children in the family or remove the feeder link for secondary transfer.
 It is your responsibility to prove the child's address if requested.

 Fraud can prevent genuine applicants from getting a place at a school.
-If you have any concerns or information about the use of fraudulent addresses, please contact the School Admissions team in confidence.
+If you have any concerns or information about the use of fraudulent addresses, please contact the school admissions team in confidence.

-When can the offer of a place be withdrawn?
+Can the offer of a place be withdrawn?

 Examples of when a place could be withdrawn are:

 - Where you have given fraudulent or intentionally misleading information such as a false address

 - Where you have not responded to an offer within the timescale